Asma-AlMurr/Asma-AlMurr.github.io/_posts/2025-02-03-post-assignment2.md

 ## Introduction

-The Zanzibar Gazette's export data from September 1919 offers a vital historical snapshot of Zanzibar’s trade economy during a transformative period.
-Zanzibar, an island off the coast of East Africa, was a central hub in the global spice trade and other exports, including ivory and animal products.
-This project aims to explore the export activities documented in the Gazette, using advanced AI tools like ChatGPT and Gemini to automate data extraction and analysis.
-The project delves into the economic impact of Zanzibar’s exports, the role of technology in analyzing historical data, and the challenges posed by AI in handling such complex datasets.
+Zanzibar, a small yet historically significant island off the coast of East Africa, played a central role in global trade during the early 20th century.
+In September 1919, the Zanzibar Gazette documented the island's bustling export economy, which included valuable commodities like spices, ivory, and animal products.
+This essay takes a closer look at these export activities, examining not only the economic impact of these goods but also how modern technology, like AI tools such as ChatGPT and Gemini, can help us uncover insights from historical data.
+By exploring the challenges and successes of using AI to analyze such a complex dataset, this project aims to shed light on how Zanzibar's exports shaped global markets—and how the intersection of history and technology can offer a new perspective on the past.

 ## Why I Chose This Document (Exports September 1919)